 The figure below represents our technical approach.
-Data are collected from two sources: a human interacting with a task, and a computational model interacting with the same task.
-These are compared at many different levels (e.g., over-time learning and dynamic effects, overall averages of optimal behavior, overall risky behavior, variance in behavior, etc.).
-From this comparison of human and model choices, we derive conclusions regarding the human decision making process and the accuracy of our computational representations.
+Data are collected from two sources: a human interacting and making decisions in a task, and a computational model interacting and making sequential decisions in the same task.
+Predictions from computational models and observed data from humans are compared at many different levels (e.g., over-time learning and dynamic effects, overall averages of optimal behavior, overall risky behavior, variance in behavior, etc.).
+From the comparison of human and model choices, we derive conclusions regarding the human decision making process and corroborate or disprove the predictions that our theoretical principles propose.